handsontable/handsontable/docs/next/guides/getting-started/events-and-hooks.md

 ## Middleware

-Concept known in JavaScript world from Node.js frameworks such as Express or Koa.
-A middleware is a callback that can pipe to a process and allow the developer to modify it.
-We're no longer just reacting to emitted event, but we can influence what's happening inside the component and modify the process.
+Middleware is a concept known in the JavaScript world from Node.js frameworks such as Express or Koa.
+Middleware is a callback that can pipe to a process and allow the developer to modify it.
+We're no longer just reacting to an emitted event, but we can influence what's happening inside the component and modify the process.

 ```js
 hot.addHook('modifyColWidth', (width, column) => {